The Connecticut Department of Public Health

 Local Health Infrastructure Overview

 Connecticut’s local public health infrastructure encompasses a mixture of municipal health departments and regional health districts.
+All health districts provide full-time public services to their communities.
 Connecticut’s local public health system is decentralized.
 Local health agencies are autonomous and under the jurisdiction of the towns/municipality or health district served.
 Local health agency staff are hired and employed by their respective local health agency.
 The DPH Commissioner reviews the credentials of the director of health for the local health agency to assure minimum qualifications are met, pursuant to Connecticut General Statute (CGS) Section 19a-200 (municipal) and Section 19a-244 (district).

 Local health agency ordinances and regulations may be more stringent than the State’s mandates, however they cannot be less stringent or in conflict with state regulations and statutes.